jonnywray/mod-kairosdb/README.md

 ```
 where the parameters are

 * `address`: The main address for the module.
 Every module has a main address.
-Defaults to `vertx.kairospersistor`
+Defaults to `jonnywray.kairospersistor`
 * `host`: Host name or ip address of the KairosDB instance.
 Defaults to `localhost`
 * `port`: Port at which the KairosDB instance is listening.
 Defaults to `8080`